timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 007-SOCIAL SECURITY/SUBCHAPTER IV-GRANTS TO STATES FOR AID AND SERVICES TO NEEDY FAMILIES WITH CHILDREN AND FOR CHILD-WELFARE SERVICES/Part D-Child Support and Establishment of Paternity/Part D-Child Support and Establishment of Paternity.md

 * #### (3) Administration of employment security and workers' compensation
   * State agencies operating employment security and workers' compensation programs shall have access to information reported by employers pursuant to subsection (b) for the purposes of administering such programs.

+* #### (4) Veteran employment
+  * The Secretaries of Labor and of Veterans Affairs shall have access to information reported by employers pursuant to subsection (b) of this section for purposes of tracking employment of veterans.

 ### §654.
 State plan for child and spousal support
 * A State plan for child and spousal support must—